Forestry – A lesser-known way to keep your wealth in the family

 Request more information on forestry – no obligation

 Excellent performance track record

-According to the IPD UK Annual Forestry Index, UK forestry has been the best-performing asset class over both a five and 10-year period and the second-best over a 25-year period, producing an annualised return of 9.2% (December 2017).
-Moreover, forestry is broadly uncorrelated to other main asset classes.
+According to the most recent available data, forestry has been the best-performing UK asset class over a period of one, five, 10 and 25 years to December 2021 – producing cumulative annualised returns ranging from 12% (over 25 years) to 33.3% (during 2021).
+Moreover, forestry has historically been a resilient asset class, and broadly uncorrelated to other main asset classes.
 Please remember, past performance is not a guide to the future.

 Discrete annual performance to 31 December of each year

 |IA UK Equity Income||16.6%||-11.4%||20.6%||-10.5%||11.5%|

 |IA £ Corporate Bonds||-1.7%||7.8%||9.4%||-2.2%||5.2%|

 |IA UK Direct Property||7.1%||-4.1%||-0.8%||2.9%||7.6%|

 Source: Gresham House, Morningstar, to 31 December 2021.
 Please remember, returns are not guaranteed and past performance is not a guide to the future.
 Returns for UK forestry have been calculated using the IPD forestry index from December 1995 to its discontinuation in December 2017.
 There is no suitable replacement index.
 Gresham House, as the leading forestry asset manager, has supplied return data for 2017 to 2021 based on independent valuations of its managed portfolios.
 The IA UK Direct Property sector does not have a 25-year track record.

 Investment in UK commercial forestry could have significant tax benefits: